 In our internal project, we have a private kick-off discussion each week, where we talk about each project.
 We discuss what's going on, what happened, and what's happening next.
 The ActiveCollab Discussion feature makes discussions easy to manage and simple to follow.

 Discussions also help us declutter tasks comments and are a great place to post meeting follow-ups and project retrospectives.

 Notes are another feature we use often.
 We keep project briefs and scope information there.
-Note are not a full-featured wiki but they don't have to be; we just need a place to post relevant project information so it's always available to everyone.
+They're not a full-featured wiki, but they don't have to be; we need a place to post relevant project information, so it's always available to everyone.

 The ActiveCollab Stopwatch (a built-in time tracking app) has helped us calculate project profitability and identify areas where we spend most of our time.
 Thanks to time tracking, now we can estimate projects better because we know from data we gathered precisely how much time a similar task will require.
 It was a real eye-opener when we saw how each project and task affected our bottom line.